Executive Officer – David Pietsch

 The AMA’s industry development programs include:

-This target will be achieved through a range of strategies including:
+This will be achieved through the delivery of 12 enabling priorities:

 Until the 1960s the global production of mungbean was based on wild varieties adapted to each growing region.
 In Australia, wild mungbean was a valued bush tucker for the Wapiti people of Central Australia and is known to grow in a wide range of environments across Northern Australia.
 Australian researchers have been global leaders in the development of this ‘new’ crop.